ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 `waitFor` docs for more details.
 If `reportWhen` is specified, the trigger waits for that signal before sending the event.
 This is useful, for example, in sending analytics events when the page is closed.

+Tracking non-AMP elements are best effort.
+For example, tracking a `<div>` element that contains an `<amp-iframe>`, may not accurately wait for the iframe to load before sending the signal out.

 ###### `"on": "hidden"` trigger